determined-ai/determined/docs/model-dev-guide/api-guides/batch-processing/batch-process-api-ug.rst

            self.output = []

-(Optional) Step 2: Link the Run to a Checkpoint or Model Version
+Step 2: Link the Run to a Checkpoint or Model Version (Optional)
 ================================================================

-You can optionally link your batch inference run with the :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` used in the run to aggregate custom metrics on that object for analysis later.
+You have the option to associate your batch inference run with the :class:~determined.experimental.checkpoint.Checkpoint or :class:~determined.experimental.model.ModelVersion employed during the run.
+This allows you to compile custom metrics for that specific object, which can then be analyzed at a later stage.

-A full example of this can be found in the `CIFAR10 Pytorch Example
+The ``inference_example.py`` file in the `CIFAR10 Pytorch Example
 <https://github.com/determined-ai/determined/tree/main/examples/computer_vision/cifar10_pytorch>`__
-in `inference_example.py`.
+is an example.

 Connect the :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` to the inference run.